Karachi Division: History

 The East India Company occupied Sindh in 1843 and created Karachi District.

-In December 1960 Lasbela became a separate district from Kalat division and was placed to form Karachi-Bela division.
+In December 1960, Lasbela became a separate district from Kalat division and was placed to form Karachi-Bela division.

 In 1972, Lasbela district transferred back to Kalat division and Karachi district divided into three districts; East, West and South.

 In 1996, two more districts Central and Malir was created in Karachi division.

 The Karachi Division was abolished in 2001 and five districts of Karachi were merged in City District Karachi.
 The City District Karachi was divided in 18 towns and 178 union councils.
-Commissioner Karachi division was made DCO City District government Karachi.
+Commissioner Karachi division was made DCO, City District government Karachi.

 On 11 July 2011, the Sindh Government restored five districts of Karachi division.

-In November 2013, a new district (sixth), Korangi was formed by splitting District Karachi East.
+In November 2013, a sixth district, Korangi, was formed by splitting District Karachi East.

-In August 2020, Sindh cabinet approved formation of the seventh district in Karachi—Keamari District, which was formed by splitting District West.
+In August 2020, the Sindh cabinet approved formation of the seventh district in Karachi – the Keamari District – by splitting District West.

 In March 2024, the Sindh government renamed the four existing districts to their famous areas names.